wrenhal/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 # r/RoguelikeDev Does The Complete Roguelike Tutorial

-I'm following [This tutorial](http://rogueliketutorials.com/libtcod/1 ) instead of the original.
+I'm following [This tutorial](http://rogueliketutorials.com/libtcod/1) instead of the original.
+This tutorial branches the original to Python 3.
+I write my code in [Visual Studio Code](https://code.visualstudio.com/) and commit all my project files through [GitKraken](https://www.gitkraken.com/).

-Below is the information for the original tutorial page.
+Below is the information from the original tutorial repository page.

 ![RoguelikeDev Does the Complete Roguelike Tutorial Event Logo](https://i.imgur.com/ksc9EW3.png)